omercanyy/investrack/README.md

 1.  **Schwab API Authentication**
     The `schwabApi.js` client communicates with a dedicated Firebase Function (`refreshSchwabToken`) to exchange the user's authorization code for an access token and to handle subsequent token refreshes.
 This is essential for securely managing API credentials and ensuring continuous access to the Schwab API.

-3.  **Beta Calculation Architecture**
+2.  **Beta Calculation Architecture**
-    The Beta calculation is a critical, multi-step process that bridges the client and the database:
+    The Beta calculation is now performed on the client-side within the `PortfolioContext`.
-    * **Trigger:** The user (an admin) navigates to the `AdminTools` component (currently on the `PositionsPage`).
-    * **Fetch:** The user clicks "Calculate & Cache All Betas."
-This triggers a function that fetches data for all tickers in the `positions` collection, plus `SPY`.
+    * **Trigger:** The `PortfolioContext` fetches historical price data for each ticker and `SPY` from the Schwab API.
-    * **Process:** This large data set is passed to the `calculateBeta` utility in `src/utils/betaCalculator.js`, which performs the statistical analysis (covariance, variance) and returns a Beta value for each ticker.
+    * **Process:** The data is passed to the `calculateBeta` utility in `src/utils/betaCalculator.js`, which performs the statistical analysis (covariance, variance) and returns a Beta value for each ticker.
     * **Cache:** The resulting Beta value is written to the `betas/{ticker}` collection in Firestore.
     * **Read:** All regular users (and the admin) consume this data.
 The `PortfolioContext` reads from the `betas` collection on load, providing the data to the Dashboard `StatCard` and `Risk Analysis` components.